Woman suffers serious burns after sinkhole opens up at Rotorua's Whakarewarewa Village

-An elderly woman has been seriously injured after falling into a tomo (sinkhole) on a footpath at Rotorua's Whakarewarewa Village.
+An elderly woman has been seriously injured after falling into a fumarole (sinkhole) on a footpath at Rotorua's Whakarewarewa Village.

 Two ambulances and one manager responded to scene after St John received a call at 2.23pm.